Your Guide To The Brighton Fringe Box Office System.

 Fringe Ticket Collection Points

 In addition, all tickets booked through Brighton Fringe Box Office can be collected from any Brighton Fringe Collection Point.
-Full details of where these are, and their opening hours, can be found on our website.
+Full details of where these are, and their opening hours, can be found here.

 8) Unsold / Stopped Sales

-On the day of your event you will need to use your Box Office login to find out how many tickets remain unsold, so that any remaining tickets can be made available on the door of the venue.
+On the day of your event you will need to use your Box Office login to find out how many tickets remain unsold, so that any remaining tickets can be made available on the door of the venue (if you would like to sell them on the door).

 To run your own box office you will need someone to: